Is React SEO-Friendly? Key React Search Engine Optimization Tips

 - 7 min

-Google gets about 90 percent of all search requests.
-And the first five links that appear in search results always get the most traffic.
+The first five links that appear in Google search results always get the most traffic.
 That’s how vital search engine optimization is in terms of your web app’s success.
-No wonder startups think about SEO long before development begins and carefully choose the technology stacks for their projects.
-Although React is the most wanted framework for creating rich interactive web apps, there are a lot of concerns connected with its SEO-friendliness.
+Although React.js is the most wanted framework for creating rich interactive web apps, there are a lot of concerns connected with its SEO-friendliness.

-In this post, you’ll find out if you can rely on React when building an SEO-friendly software product, learn the main obstacles that prevent React from being SEO-friendly, and get familiar with the best practices to make your web app attractive to Google.
+In this post, we’ll reveal the common issues of building a SEO-friendly software product and uncover the best practices to make your React-based web app attractive to Google.

 How Google bots work

 To solve the React web app problem with SEO, we need to understand how Google bots work and what common issues React solutions face.
 Google uses bots to rank websites.
 These bots crawl your site’s pages to find new ones.
 When creating a website, you can choose the pages you want to be crawled by listing them in the robots.txt file.
 To avoid overloading your site with bot requests, you can also hide some pages.

 The next step that Google bots do is indexing.
 During this process, a Google bot analyzes the content on a web page to understand what it’s about.
 The results of this process are stored in Google index — a huge database with information about all web pages.
 Web page indexing is automated, so it’s very important to structure and format all content in a way that is understandable for a machine.

 The third step includes serving and ranking processes.
 When a user searches for something, Google goes to the Google index to find the most relevant results.;

 Sounds simple, right?
 Then what’s the problem with React web apps?

 Google bots can easily scan and understand only HTML pages.
 Here’s how it works: